Ehringsdorf remains

-The Ehringsdorf remains are the fragments of at least nine early Neanderthal individuals, exhumed from a deposit of limestone at the Ehringsdorf quarries along the Ilm River, roughly 2.4 km from Weimar, Germany.
+The Ehringsdorf remains are the fragments of at least nine early Neanderthal individuals, exhumed from a deposit of limestone by workers at the Ehringsdorf quarries along the Ilm River, roughly 2.4 km from Weimar in Thuringia, Germany.
 The deposits in which this skull were found included elephant, rhinoceros, horse, and bovid fossil remains and came from the travertines belonging to the second half of the last (Eemian) interglacial period.
 The estimated age of the remains is between 150,000 and 120,000 years.
 The remains' characteristics typical of early Neanderthals include the size of the brow ridges, the long and low brain case, and the strong chinless lower jaw.